YanivKap/yanivkap.github.io/_posts/2025-12-20-radiopwn-writeup.markdown

 # Part 6 — Conclusion

 The Radiopwn challenges demonstrate how small design flaws compound into powerful exploitation paths.
-In Stage 1, a weak framing format and unauthenticated XOR “encryption” turned the crypter into a key oracle.
+In Stage 1, a weak framing format and unauthenticated XOR "encryption" turned the crypter into a key oracle.
 Because decryption occurred in place and the output was returned to the client, sending zero-filled payloads directly exposed the keys, including the flag.
 Stage 2 expanded this into code execution.
 Two issues made this possible:
 - Out-of-bounds algorithm indexing, letting the attacker treat heap data as function pointers.
 - Predictable heap allocation (tcache), allowing precise placement of attacker-controlled payloads after the algorithm table.